Athexblackhat/F-SOCIETY/README.md

 - Data theft or destruction
 - Any violation of local or international laws

-The developer (**ATHEX BLACK HAT**) assumes **NO LIABILITY** for misuse of this software, damages caused by improper use, legal consequences of unauthorized activities, or third-party tool behavior.
+The developers (**ATHEX BLACK HAT** and **ALTHEA BLACK HAT**) assume **NO LIABILITY** for misuse of this software, damages caused by improper use, legal consequences of unauthorized activities, or third-party tool behavior.

 **By using this software, you acknowledge that:**
 1. You understand the legal implications
 2. You accept full responsibility for your actions
 3. You will use this toolkit ethically and legally
-4. The developer is not responsible for your actions
+4. The developers are not responsible for your actions

 *If you do not agree, do not use this software.*